AjSiciliano/Tournament-Bracket/README.md

 If two opponents competing in a round are both marked as winners, the bottom user in the pair will be marked as the winner...

+*Note:*
+You may add as many players as you will like per bracket, the program is dynamic.

 _____________________________________________

 **Scripts**